wds4/electron-react-boilerplate-nostr/README.md

 - follow / unfollow button
 - submit a post
 - reply to a post
-- thread viewer
+- thread viewer (very basic implementation)
+- youtube video playback

 ## Todo

+- abiliity to import privkey and pubkey
+- refactor thread viewer
 - refactor following page (need to request events for info on all users at once, not separate request for each user)
 - add retweet, like buttons
-- notifications
+- add notifications
 - direct messaging
 - show pictures
-- ability to input your own privkey (Alby?)
 - implement caching (redux?)
 - calculate and show number of followers
 - maybe change location of sql database
 - lightning invoice support
 - back button
-- bookmark
+- bookmark events
-- pin
+- pin events
-- multiple accounts
+- support for multiple accounts
+- support for multithreading (multiple electron rendering processes) using the same techniques of [this template](https://github.com/wds4/electron-react-boilerplate-multiple-windows)

 ## Known issues

-- Websocket does not reconnect after being dropped
+- Websockets sometimes do not reconnect after being dropped
-- Follow buttons are a little buggy.
+- Follow buttons sometimes do not show change in follow status (or are slow to reflect change)
+- v0.1.x-alpha linux build so far does not function - problem with sqlite3 I think

 ## Install